NAGOYA Butsudan (Household Buddhist Altars)

 Nagoya household altars are made in a number of styles suitable for different Buddhist sects.
 The wide range of techniques used in the production of theses altars results in works that express a peaceful spirituality or a tranquility consistent with Zen.
 Functional considerations include a drawer in the base for storing candles and other prayer implements.

 Nagoya household altars are made in a variety of styles suitable for different Buddhist sects, ranging from elegant Pure Land altars to more subdued Zen Buddhist pieces.
 Nagoya household altars are characterized by their practicality.
 For example, all the prayer implements can be stored inside the base of the altar.

 How to make

-Specialist craftspeople are in charge of each facet of production.
-There is the kiji-shi, shogon-shi, chokoku-shi, naigai-kazarikanagu-shi, nushi, emaki-shi, hakuoshi-shi, and more.
-The butsudan are assembled using mortise and tenon joints.
-Even the smallest details are finished with a high level of skill and attention.
-The altars can be dismantled and sections repaired with a restoration method called "osoji".
+Specialist artisans are responsible for each facet of production.
+These include kiji-shi, shogon-shi, chokoku-shi, naigai-kazarikanagu-shi, nushi, emaki-shi and hakuoshi-shi.
+The altars are assembled using mortise and tenon joints and even the smallest details are finished with a high level of skill and attention.
+The altars can be dismantled and the individual sections restored using a method called osoji.